emilypi/base64/benchmarks/PERFORMANCE.md

 ### To come later

 Daniel Lemire has a great [blog post](https://lemire.me/blog/2018/01/17/ridiculously-fast-base64-encoding-and-decoding/) detailing how he and Wojciech Mula implemented fast AVX and SSE base64 vectorization with a nifty library to boot.
 This has all been incorporated into Alfred Klomp's [base64](https://github.com/aklomp/base64) library, which is very up to date.
 The speed up people see is *massive*, and is BSD-2.
 We can inline the useful portions of the library along with the copyright notice in `cbits` and be very happy.

+### Update

+Using Wojciech Mula's implementation as Cbits, i'm happy to report that it may be a useful gain, but only for bytestrings greater than 1,000,000B in size, as the cost of an FFI call is too great for smaller bytestrings.
+The 12-bit lookup table for >=32-bit word architectures is still optimal.
+In the future, I'd like to implement Alfred Klomp's rounds in Haskell, optimizing for 64B words.